esphome/esphome-docs/components/climate/ir_climate.rst

 Configuration variables:

 - **use_fahrenheit** (*Optional*, boolean): Allows you to transfer the temperature to the air conditioner in degrees Fahrenheit.
 The air conditioner display also shows the temperature in Fahrenheit.
-Defaults to ``False``.
+Defaults to ``false``.

 .. code-block:: yaml